benedicka/My-Digital-CV/README.md

 Got by passed coding test for basic Python from HackerRank.<br>
 **Kaggle Python Course**<br>
 Got by completed python course from Kaggle.<br>
-**Presented at The International Conference Advanced in Applied Mathematics (ICAAM) 2021**<br>
-Got by doing research and writting an article titled "Clustering IDX30 Before and After Pandemic: A Comparison" as well as got accepted by ICAAM and presented the article in ICAAM 2021 with Kevin Surya Pranata and Alexander Agung Santoso Gunawan.<br>

 ## 🖥️Skills
 **C++,Python,Java**<br>